AMC Theatres furloughs CEO, corporate employees due to virus

-LOS ANGELES (Reuters) - AMC Entertainment Holdings Inc (AMC.N), the world’s largest theater operator, has placed its chief executive and all of its corporate employees on furlough to preserve cash during the coronavirus outbreak, a company spokesman said on Wednesday.
+LOS ANGELES, March 25 (Reuters) - AMC Entertainment Holdings Inc, the world’s largest theater operator, has placed its chief executive and all of its corporate employees on furlough to preserve cash during the coronavirus outbreak, a company spokesman said on Wednesday.

 AMC’s 1,000 theaters around the world were closed last week to help prevent the novel coronavirus from spreading.